mistweaverco/zana-registry/README.md

       for GitLab (supports unlimited sub-folders)
 - Package IDs use the format `<provider>:<package-id>` (e.g., `npm:@mistweaverco/kulala-ls`, `github:dprint/dprint`)
-- Releases are done every two hours, but do only **update** the monthly release.
+- Releases are done every twelve hours, but do only **update** the monthly release.
   - This is to avoid spamming the registry.

 > [!NOTE]